 - 20 g butter

-- 3 dl milk or use for filling Bubert leftovers, Look for recipe.
+- 3 dl milk or use for filling Bubert leftovers, Look for the recipe.

-- For preparation of the dough all ingredients must be at room temperature
+- For the preparation of the dough, all ingredients must be at room temperature

 - Dissolve yeast with lukewarm milk, then add flour, mixed with sugar, salt.